asujanani6/asujanani6.github.io/_news/announcement_3.md

 ---
 layout: post
-date: 2025-09-14 07:59:00-0400
+date: 2025-09-27 07:59:00-0400
 inline: true
 related_posts: false
 ---

-The paper ``Asymptotically Fair and Truthful Allocation of Public Goods'' has been accepted to Journal of Artificial Intelligence Research.
+The paper ``New Insights and Algorithms for Optimal Diagonal Preconditioning'' has been submitted to SIAM Journal on Matrix Analysis and Applications.